namphung1998/calculator-stream/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Architecture:
 1. Server: The server is written in Node.js, and uses the Express framework.
-We also used `socket.io` as a high-level WebSocket API to enable two-way communication between the server and the client.
+I also used `socket.io` as a high-level WebSocket API to enable two-way communication between the server and the client.
 2. Data Storage: We use Redis both as a persistence data store and a Pub/Sub broker.
 3. Client: The client application is written using the React library.